 A human-readable representation of a possible destination for a payment, similar to an email address.
 Unlike an email address however, there are a variety of address types, and most addresses are intended only for a single use.
 This is because addresses represent not only the destination of a payment, but constraints required to redeem funds.
-For more on addresses see the address details page.
+For more on addresses see the address details page in the developer documentation.

 An Application-Specific-Integrated-Circuit (ASIC) is a computing device which has been designed to perform only a single task with extreme efficiency.
 In the context of cryptocurrency, an ASIC is usually designed to perform Proof-of-Work (PoW) mining.
 Hashrates from ASICs are typically orders of magnitudes higher than hashrates from general purpose CPUs or GPUs.